Kemanth/Implementation-of-NLRED-in-ns-3/src/traffic-control/doc/red.rst

 * Alpha (increment parameter for m_curMaxP)
 * Beta (decrement parameter for m_curMaxP)
 * RTT

+In addition to RED attributes, NLRED queue requires only one other attribute:

+* NLRED (Boolean attribute.
+Default: false)

 Consult the ns-3 documentation for explanation of these attributes.